50 big and small things worth getting rid of this spring

 Old directories

-Outdated information is unlikely to tell you something new, so if you do not use directories as historical references, you can safely turn them in for processing or to someone who needs them, for example, for collages or crafts.
+Outdated information is unlikely to tell you something new, so if you do not use reference books as historical references, you can safely hand them over to recycling or to someone who needs them more, for example, for collages or crafts.

 Old bestsellers

-Hand out old bestsellers to friends, colleagues, for charity, or arrange a book exchange party.
+Give old bestsellers to friends, colleagues, charity, or host a book swap party.
 If your city has mini-libraries (small shelves with free books), then take them there.
-In ordinary libraries, such books are usually not needed.
+Regular libraries do not usually take such books.

 Stationery